helion3/inspire-tree/README.md

 ```

 Data objects must have at least a `text` property.
 Additional properties are listed below in "Node Configuration".

+If you're using a custom DOM renderer (see below), the `target` property is optional.

+### Data Loading and Initialization Errors

+When you define a data loader in the InspireTree constructor, the promise isn't accessible, and this can consume errors
+that you should be aware of.
+There are a few choices:

+- If `data` was provided to the constructor, InspireTree will automatically throw any errors.
+However, errors from
+  future calls will only be available through the `load()` method's promise or the `data.loaderror` event.
+- Listen to the `data.loaderror` event.
+All load errors, including initial errors, emit this event.
+- Load the data after tree initialization: `tree.load(data).catch(function(err) { ... })`.

 ## API Docs